cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

 The above lists link to the examples below for each portion of the API.

-.. _configuring-client:
+.. _client-api-configuring-client:

 Configuring your *Client
 ------------------------

-Every *Client constructor requires a `ClientConfig` instance which configures the hostname and port of the CDAP instance that you wish to interact with.
+Every *\*Client* constructor requires a `ClientConfig` instance which configures the hostname and port of the CDAP instance that you wish to interact with.

 In a non-secure (default) CDAP instance, instantiate as follows::